 Sign up your school

 To participate in our project we ask schools to sign up using the form below.
-Someone will then be in touch to share a sample of our resources and discuss how we can best support your schools or organisation.
+You will then be sent information about how you can download our resources and access further support.

 How can Compassion Matters fit into my school’s timetable?

 The majority of schools use Compassion Matters (CM) as part of their weekly PSHE, RE or personal development lessons.
 Used every week, the project offers two terms worth of materials covering topics of compassion, courage, wisdom and happiness.
 Other schools have used CM fortnightly or more intensively over a focus week.

 What age group is Compassion Matters appropriate for?